 Today is a great day to wish a Happy Birthday to a Wolverine record-setter named Mike Lantry.
 Michael William “Mike” Lantry was born on this day in Michigan.
 He grew up in Oxford, Michigan and became an outstanding athlete at Oxford High School.
 He was a star on the Wildcat football and track teams.
 Mike was a state champion shot putter when he graduated from high school in 1966.
 He didn’t think he was ready for college since he didn’t have a very good plan for his future.
 Instead of going straight to college, he enlisted in the U. S. Army.
-Lantry grew up pretty quickly since he spent some time in Vietnam.
+Lantry grew up pretty quickly after spending a year in Vietnam.
 Fortunately, he came home after his enlistment was up.
 Now, Mike Lantry was ready for college.
-So, he took his G.I.
+Lantry took his G.I.
 Bill benefits to Ann Arbor and enrolled at Michigan in 1971.

 Lantry was an unusual man for his time in Ann Arbor.
 He was a Vietnam Veteran, a husband and a father.
 Obviously, he was not your typical college freshman.
-Apparently, Mike still had some competitive juices still flowing in his 6’ 2’ and 210-pound frame.
+At 6’ 2’’tall and 210-pounds, Lantry still had some competitive juices flowing when he returned from Vietnam.
 He decided to “walk-on” the Michigan Football Program during spring drills in 1972.
 Bo liked Mike Lantry and gave him a chance to play for the Wolverines.
 Mike won the starting place kicker’s job and was Bo’s “man” for the next three years.

 Mike Lantry had a good season in 1972 and so did the Wolverines.
 Mike kicked 5 field goals and made 31 of 35 extra-point kicks.
 He made the winning kick in the final minute of the game to beat Purdue by a score of 9-6.
 Mike scored fifty-six points in that first year and earned his first varsity letter.
 Although most of his kickoffs went into the end zone, not all of them did.
 However, Lantry was tough enough to run down a few kick returners.
 He actually recorded 6 solo tackles and assisted on another that first season.
 I am sure that Bo loved it.
 A kicker that could make tackles, now that’s a football player!
 Michigan finished the season with a final record of 10 wins and 1 loss.
 They also tied for the Big Ten Championship with a record of 7-1-0.